Week by week, take control of your college recruiting efforts and future ...

 During Week 3, begin gathering your game highlights over the past six months to compile into a reel.
 Highlight video/clips have become an important part of the recruiting process.
 By sending coaches your highlights, you are still staying in front of coaches.
 Here are some things to consider when creating your highlight video:

-- Keep it short (3-5 minutes): Highlight videos should be just that: your highlights - not entire games, just clips showing your special moments.
+- Save the long video but use the best parts of it and others to create a highlight video.
+Keep it short (3-5 minutes): Highlight videos should be just that: your highlights - not entire games, just clips showing your special moments.
 If they are kept within 3-5 minutes, they will likely watch most of your video.
 If it is too lengthy, you will bore them and they will move on.
 The main intention of your highlight video is to pique an interest.
 It's rare a player is offered a scholarship solely off of a video.
 However, your video gives the coach an idea if you are someone they want to continue tracking and see play live.
 Or a highlight video can remind them who you are after they have already seen you play.
 If they become serious about recruiting you, they will likely want to see an entire game at some point, so keep that in mind.

 - Keep it positive: Show your positives.
 This is not the time to show that you're human and make mistakes.
 Leave your bloopers off the reel and wow them with your talent.